skip to main content

 "We will have no further comment at this time as we are working with NFL security to gather more information regarding the incident."

-"As always, our priority is the health and safety of our player members - especially as we continue to work on player protections and well-being while playing international games - and we will continue to support Skylar in any way he needs," it said in a statment.
+"As always, our priority is the health and safety of our player members - especially as we continue to work on player protections and well-being while playing international games - and we will continue to support Skylar in any way he needs," it said in a statement.

 Thompson, 28, was not due to play in today's match due to a hamstring injury.